 Connecting to CUWireless (Secure Connection)

 CUWireless is an encrypted and authenticated wireless network for use by students, faculty, staff, and registered guests.
-CUWireless is the only wireless connection that allows full access to all servers and services within Creighton.
+CUWireless is the only wireless connection that allows full access to all servers and services within Creighton and therefore is usually the fastest of the wireless networks.
 You must have a BLUE account to log on and connect to this network.
 You can find directions for your specific operating system below.
 (We are updating documentation, so some items may refer to older networks and security certificates - if you need assistance, please contact the Service Desk at 402-280-1111)

 |Windows 8||Instructions [pdf]|